stela2502/Mono_dense2sparse/README.md

 ## Windows

 On windows I have not much idear of how to do this, but Visual Studio is the tools of choice.
+2021-03-26: I have been able to try this on windows 10 and Visual Studio 2019.
+The code here does not work and I could not make it woth.
+But the good news is - just create a new poject using the defaul settings and copy the contents of the .cs file into the new created script.
+This did work for me.
 Building with Visual Studio will creadt a Mono_dense2sparse.exe file that can be used.

 # Function